 After graduating from our program, women report positive changes in four key areas:

-Women develop health and well-being: Nearly 93 percent of participants report practicing family planning at graduation, compared to less than 64 percent at enrollment.
+Women develop health and well-being: 95 percent of participants report practicing family planning at graduation, compared to 83 percent at enrollment.

 Workforce Training Partnerships